lxc/incus/doc/backup.md

 ## Full backup

-To create a full backup of all contents of your Incus server, back up the `/var/snap/lxd/common/lxd` (for snap users) or `/var/lib/incus` (otherwise) directory.
+To create a full backup of all contents of your Incus server, back up the `/var/lib/incus` directory.

 This directory contains your local storage, the Incus database, and your configuration.
 It does not contain separate storage devices, however.